-You can buy an eye mask three-pack that is inexpensive and can make all the difference.
-They are also a major key to sleeping on a flight when you eventually head home.
+You can buy an eye mask three-pack which is inexpensive and can make all the difference.
+They are also great for sleeping on a flight when you eventually head home.
 While many hotels have blackout shades, it’s always best to come prepared when considering what to wear in Norway!

 Reusable Water bottles

 Having a water bottle is a must while visiting Norway.
 You can refill them with clean drinking water at almost every rest area.
-Over the years, we have always used Nalgene but recently have been carrying a collapse water bottle when we are really trying to save space.
+Over the years, we have always used Nalgene.
+Just recently we switched to a collapse water bottle to save space.

 Yes, that’s right!
-Even in the winter come prepared when packing what to wear in Norway.
+Even in the winter you should bring a suit when packing what to wear in Norway.
 You can swim in the ocean, jump into a sauna, or enjoy a hot tub from your hotel overlooking the fjord.